oVirt/ovirt-site/source/blog/2017-02-23-up-and-running-with-ovirt-4-1-and-gluster-storage.html.md

 The key thing to keep in mind regarding host maintainence and downtime is that this converged three node system relies on having at least two of the nodes up at all times.
 If you bring down two machines at once, you'll run afoul of the Gluster quorum rules that guard us from split-brain states in our storage, the volumes served by your remaining host will go read-only, and the VMs stored on those volumes will pause and require a shutdown and restart in order to run again.

+The oVirt engine pays attention to the state of its configured gluster volumes, and will warn you if certain actions will run afoul of quorum rules or if your volumes have pending healing operations.

 You can bring a single machine down for maintenance by first putting the system into maintenance mode from the oVirt console, and updating, rebooting, shutting down, etc. as desired.

 Putting a host into maintenance mode will also put that host's hosted engine HA services into local maintenance mode, rendering that host ineligible to take over engine-hosting duties.

-To check on and modify hosted engine ha status, you can head back to the command line to run `hosted-engine --vm-status`.
-If your host's "Local maintenance" status is "True," you can return it to engine-hosting preparedness with the command `hosted-engine --set-maintenance --mode=none`.

-Also worth noting, if you want to bring down the engine service itself, you can put your whole trio of hosts into global maintenance mode, preventing them from attempting to restart the engine on their own, with the command `hosted-engine --set-maintenance --mode=global`.
-You can also enable and disable global maintenance mode by left-clicking on the Hosted Engine VM in the web admin console.
+If you want to bring down the engine service itself, you can put your whole trio of hosts into global maintenance mode, preventing them from attempting to restart the engine on their own, by left-clicking on the Hosted Engine VM in the web admin console and enabling global maintenance mode.

 ## Till next time